krishanhewitt/minesweeper/README.md

   -Practiced commenting methods/variables to save time when coming back to this code after not seeing it for a while

 ## Installation
-Compilation and running of this program requires the EclipseIDE, the e(fx)clipse plugin and JDK.
+Compilation and running of this program requires Java8 and the JavaFX plugin installed (e(fx)clipse).